ProfMoo/home/beets/README.md

    5. DONE: Figure out some script that runs 'beets move' after a duplicate is detected so that beets goes back and adds the proper modifiers to the first version of the album (i.e. deluxe)
    6. DONE: Fix the album disambiguation so that it provides the proper version of the ablum (i.e. deluxe) rather than the label.
 Ex: Donda, Adele's 30
    7. TODO: Fix Mac Miller's Faces
-   8. Look at Mac Miller's KIDS to fix the coverart (there are multiple covers)
+   8. Look at Mac Miller's KIDS to fix the coverart (there are multiple coversmm)
    9. TODO: Figure out how to "update" metadata automatically once it's been imported if the config file changes (ex: we want new tags)
+   10. TODO: Figure out album artwork more fully
 4. Lidarr can automatically download albums of artists I like and put it into the pre-processing folder

 ## TO TRY NEXT